Zero Drop Work Boots – The Best Barefoot and Minimalist Safety Shoes on the Market

 Sizing: We ordered Justin one size up for toe space and then he swapped out the arch support for a NorthSole insole.
 This turned out to be a good idea for him.
 They feel spacious enough and he has some room to spread out, but they still aren’t as wide as his favorite barefoot shoes.
 Unless you have narrow feet, I would also recommend sizing up for width.
 But keep in mind that if you remove the insole and have nothing to replace it with they’ll be quite roomy.

-The trickiest thing about these barefoot work boots is that they are not available in all countries.
-See below a few of the places where they are found.
 If you are unable to find them on your local Birkenstock website, Zami (located in Spain) does ship worldwide.
 They also carry the low top version with and without the safety toe.
-Zami is currently the only shop I know of currently that ships worldwide, and the only way to get them in the US!
+Zami and Amazon DE are currently the only places I know of that ship worldwide, and the only way to get them in the US!

-2. Vivobarefoot Tracker
+Vivobarefoot Tracker

 Zero Drop | Wide | Flexible | Waterproof | Over the Ankle